 - The models will be presented as graphs, mapped against the BAU projection, with sector-specific emissions reduction scenarios incorporated to help demonstrate what would be involved in reaching each emissions reduction goal.

 - The models and goals will be presented to the Focus Groups for their feedback and input, and then to the Task Force for review.
 The Task Force will meet to discuss the materials provided and to decide on appropriate goals for the county.

 - The community at large will also be engaged in step two.
-ICF will organize and facilitate four community quadrant meetings and will develop a community survey to run online in connection with the meetings.
+ICF will organize and facilitate several public meetings and will develop a community survey to run online in connection with the meetings.
 The meetings and the survey will offer Fairfax County community members the chance to review the draft goals and offer feedback and input.

-- Following the initial round of quadrant meetings, the Task Force will review the input provided by the community and will make any necessary changes to the draft goals.
+- Following the initial round of public meetings, the Task Force will review the input provided by the community and will make any necessary changes to the draft goals.